cjgeyer/bar/README.md

 the generic functions summary, predict, confint, anova work, see the source code for summary.lm, predict.lm, confint.lm, anova.lm, or the analogous with glm instead of lm.

+However, I have written a [gist](https://gist.github.com/cjgeyer/2056ae760b6cf696b551a9542b73d21d) about some of the the things you need to know to write a regression-like package.